Asylum seeker tuition fee status and scholarship

 The University will offer tuition fee and living cost support to those most in need who are seeking asylum.

-- one undergraduate scholarship (excludes students who already hold a 1st undergraduate degree)
+- two undergraduate scholarship (excludes students who already hold a 1st undergraduate degree)

 - two postgraduate masters scholarships

-Each scholarship will cover the 'home' rate of fee and provide a stipend.
+Each scholarship will cover the 'home' rate of fee and provide a stipend of £11,500.

 Further information, including application procedure can be found on the Scholarships and Student Funding webpages.